 Soupe z’habitants is a Caribbean recipe full of flavor and best for rainy and cold days.
-This soup is exotic because of the marriage of flavors from the Caribbean.
-One of the best Caribbean soups you can make.
+This soup is exotic because of the marriage of flavors from the Caribbean—one of the easiest Caribbean soups you can make.

 Are you exercising or dieting yet?
-Here is a simple soup for you to make if you’re looking for something different to eat.
+Here is a simple soup for you if you want something different to eat.
 It is not your typical soup.
 It is tasty, quite flavorful, and full of common vegetables.
-The ingredients can be found in most supermarkets, and you only need a good pot.
+The ingredients can be found in most supermarkets; you only need a good pot.
 Get going and make Soupe z’Habitants or Soup z’Habitant today.

 A few notes about Soupe Z’habitants

 Long ago, due to poverty, many people were preparing soup with cultivated grasslands around their homes.
 Soupe Z’habitant would be made with any available ingredients because they could not afford meat.
 So they were forced to become more creative with their cooking by using green leaves and root vegetables.

 Throughout the year, Soupe Z’habitant changed, with meat addition, preferably salted meat, and fancier vegetables.
 Although many versions of the recipe for Soupe Z’habitant consist of blending all the ingredients into a veggie broth, this version is simple.
 I would not combine all the ingredients, especially not the meat.

 I could just eat this soup with my eyes by looking at all the beautiful colors.
 We eat with our eyes first, and why not cook the way we want to eat, the way we want our food to look?
 Tasty and pretty!

 Enjoy Soupe Z’Habitant with all your favorite ingredients, salted pork, spinach, green beans, potatoes, carrots, leeks, squash, onions, celery, and fresh spices.
 And don’t forget the bouquet garni, an essential ingredient.